The Major BBS

 The Major BBS (sometimes MajorBBS or MBBS) was a bulletin board system server developed by Galacticomm.

 It received regular coverage in both mainstream and specialist computing press.
-A review in PCMag described it as easy to install but difficult to configure, while Computerworld noted its adoption by the U.S. Department of Commerce.
+A review in PC Magazine described it as easy to install but difficult to configure, while Computerworld noted its adoption by the U.S. Department of Commerce.
 The system was also profiled in trade magazines such as BBS Magazine and Boardwatch.

 A game called MajorMUD could be played on MajorBBS servers.